co-cart/co-cart/readme.txt

 == Frequently Asked Questions ==

+= Where can I find documentation for CoCart? =

+The documentation for CoCart can be found [here](https://co-cart.github.io/co-cart-docs/).

-= How do I access the cart endpoints? =
+= Can I change the layout format/add/change details to the responses? =

-All can be explained via the API [documentation](https://co-cart.github.io/co-cart-docs/).
+You certainly can.
+Filters are available to do just that (so long as you are using version 2.0+).
+[Checkout the tweaks plugin](https://github.com/co-cart/co-cart-tweaks) to view or maybe use the examples provided.

 = Does it work with any of the official WooCommerce libraries? =

-I'm afraid not.
-This is because the libraries require authentication which the cart does not require.
+Only if you request your customers to be logged in first.
+This is because all the libraries require authentication which the cart does not require.

 = Can I view any customers cart? =

-Yes but only those with administrator capabilities can and if persistent cart was left enabled. - [See documentation](https://co-cart.github.io/co-cart-docs/) for more information.
+Yes but only those with administrator capabilities can and if persistent cart was left enabled. - [See documentation](https://co-cart.github.io/co-cart-docs/#get-customers-cart-contents) for more information.

 = Where can I report bugs or contribute to the project? =

-Bugs can be reported either in the community support forum or preferably on the [CoCart GitHub repository](https://github.com/co-cart/co-cart/issues).
+Report bugs on the [CoCart GitHub repository](https://github.com/co-cart/co-cart/issues).

-= Where can I ask for help? =
+= Where can I get support or talk to other users? =

-Please reach out via the official [support forum on WordPress.org](https://wordpress.org/support/plugin/cart-rest-api-for-woocommerce/).
+If you get stuck, you can ask for help in the [CoCart support forum](https://wordpress.org/support/plugin/cart-rest-api-for-woocommerce/).

 == Screenshots ==